- SAP has introduced a lot of terminology around S/4HANA, much of it confusing to SAP customers.

 At SAP conferences, SAP and partners drove the concept of simple into the dirt.
 Each partner seemed to have simply worked into their catchphrase.
-For a while, there everything was “simple” and a lot of people who had never worked with the software, or had but had forgotten how it worked, were running around saying how simple everything was going to be.
-In his book SAP Nation, Vinnie Mirchandani does a very thorough job of covering the history of SAP’s use of the term simple or proposing they will simplify going back to the 1990’s.
+For a while, there everything was “simple,” and a lot of people who had never worked with the software, or had but had forgotten how it worked, were running around saying how simple everything was going to be.
+In his book SAP Nation, Vinnie Mirchandani does a thorough job of covering the history of SAP’s use of the term simple or proposing they will simplify going back to the 1990s.

 I have worked in SAP since 1997, and I don’t recall anything in SAP to be simple.
 SAP may be the standard.
-It may be robust.
-But it is not simple.
-I have noticed a strong correlation between people who propose SAP’s new simplicity and how far away they are from SAP applications, and i.e. how little they know.
+It may be robust but it is not simple.
+I have noticed a strong correlation between people who propose SAP’s new simplicity and how far away they are from SAP applications, and i.e., how little they know.
 And of course, it’s much easier to believe something complex is simple — if you don’t have to do the work yourself to configure or setup said system.

 Secondly, there was always a problem with using the term “simple” as part of a production name that SAP marketing never picked up on.
 The word “simple” is a superlative adjective, and adjectives don’t make a lot of sense as part of application names.
-And after a while, it makes more sense to just drop the adjective as it just becomes redundant.
+And after a while, it makes more sense just to drop the adjective as it only becomes redundant.
 This would be like calling a system “handsome” or “fantastic.”
 Let us apply this to another application, say the SAS Forecast Server, would become the:

 “SAS Outstanding Forecast Server”